ElisR/whispered-vocab/README.md

 It may also be a way around sharing curated flashcard lists of vocabulary without running into copyright issues (provided one can legally access the audio CD) which prevents me from sharing the final flashcard list.
 My ultimate aim would be to package this up to be flexible enough to convert any vocabulary CDs into Anki flashcards.

-[^1] The motivation provided in the book for this is that words learnt at the same time as other linked words form stronger connections.
+<a name="footnote">1</a>: Footnote content goes hereThe motivation provided in the book for this is that words learnt at the same time as other linked words form stronger connections.
 This further allows one to choose word groups according to our interests.
 Also, common words naturally assert themselves by appearing more frequently in text and speech, so there is no need to further impose this statistical artefact in the way we pick up new vocabulary.
 Frequency-ordered vocabulary lists have the advantage of being easily produced on-masse, however, requiring no curation.